 confuses buyers more than purchasing Finally, nothing ^ is more confusing to me than choosing among televisions.
-It confuses lots of people who want a new high-definition digital television (HDTV), with a largeand with sereen-to-watch-sports and DVDs-on. ^ There's good reason. for this confusion.
+It confuses lots of people who want a new high-definition digital television (HDTV). with a largeand with sereen to watch sports and DVDs on.
+A There's good reason. for this confusion.
 You face decisions you never had to make with the old, bulky picture-tube televisions.
-The first big decision 46° the screen resolution, you-want.
-Sereen-resolution means the number of horizontal scan lines the screen can show.
-This resolution is often expressed as 1080p. or full HD, or ^768p, which is half that.
-The trouble is that if-you have a smaller screen, viewers will not sereen, 32-inch or 37-inch diagonal "you won't be able to tell the difference" with the naked eye.
+The first involves which big decision is the screen resolution, you want.
+"Screen resolution means the number of horizontal scan lines the screen can show.
+This resolution is often expressed as 1080p.
+85 on or full HD, or ^768p, which is half that.
+The trouble is that ' if-you have a smaller screen, viewers will not between them sereen, 32-inch or 37-inch diagonal "you-won"t be able to tell the difference" with the naked eye.
 The second important decision you face as you walk around the salesfloor is whether to get a plasma screen or an LCD screen.
 Along with the choice of display type, a further decision buyers face is screen size and features.
 Plasma flatpanel television screens can be much larger in diameter than their LCD rivals.
-Plasma screens show ewee blacks and can be viewed at a wider angle than current LCD screens.
+Plasma deeper screens show truer "blacks and can be viewed at a wider angle than current LCD screens.
 However, large flat-panel plasma screens are much more expensive than flat-screen LCD Only after buyers are totally certain they know what they want should they open their wallets. models.
-Don't buy more television than you need!!
+"Don't buy more television than you need!!